devlemire/Learn-React-CRUD/README.md

 ~~~~

 #CRUD - Create
 1 - Using `onClick={}` make an api call to add a person.
-Make sure to pass the data in call, axios works just like $http (how freaking cool!)
+Make sure to pass the data in the call, axios works just like $http (how freaking cool!)
 ~~~~
 <button onClick={this.createPerson}>Create Person</button>